Is the left right political spectrum still applicable ?

 Yes to a point with these explainations

 The spectrum remains true for all the main ideologies but not the same for those that change like people or political parties .
-For the most part Political parties were easily plotted up until WWI or WWII but since then, especially with the onset of neo liberalism from 1979 weve got parties that do a mixture of policys making them harder to plot .
-All political parties in NZ are just capitalist parties - As in the rest of the west , they are arguing about the size of govt intervention to make capitalism work.
+For the most part Political parties were easily plotted up until WWI or WWII but since then, especially with the onset of neo liberalism from 1979, weve got parties that do a mixture of policys making them harder to plot .
+All political parties in NZ are just capitalist parties - Both USA 2 main political parties are right wing liberal parties of big business.
+As in the rest of the west , they are arguing about the size of govt intervention to make capitalism work.
 As a consequence they use all manor of policies .
 The more left political parties used to tax and/or borrow and spend and regulate.
 While the more right wing liberal parties traditionally used to reduce govt tax and size and practice austerity.
+But all partys do a mixture.

-Look at NZ the social democrat party NZ Labour brought in neo liberalism in 1984, it later refused to sign the declaration on indigenous rights under Helen Clark ,and also lowered the corporate tax rate 2% and had a 50,000 immigration policy .
+Look at NZ the social democrat party NZ Labour brought in good welfare reforms in its first time in office in 1935 , brought in neo liberalism in 1984, it later refused to sign the declaration on indigenous rights under Helen Clark ,and also lowered the corporate tax rate 2% and had a 50,000 immigration policy .
 The next govt National (formed from liberal party and the reform party) sold state assets and reduced workers rights but also increased immigration by double on average to 100,000 . increased the government debt massively and spent .
 Our most right wing party a neo liberal party was formed from that disastrous 1984 Labour party.

 They do what ever they need to do to make the money economy function to provide jobs and get voted back in.
 This has blurred the lines on the right side of the spectrum.
-The left is still anti-capitalist and not standing in elections so tends to get forgotten about .
+The left is still anti-capitalist and generally does not stand in elections so tends to get forgotten about and left of the spectrum.
+But when its remembered people confuse the ideology with people that tries to carry it out.

 Meanwhile poor old USA has main 2 right wing liberal parties on economics that favour big business and oligarchs and only differ on social issues like human rights.